dotnet/csharpstandard/standard/conversions.md

 ### 11.2.4 Implicit enumeration conversions

 An implicit enumeration conversion permits a *constant_expression* ([§12.20](expressions.md#1220-constant-expressions)) with any integer type and the value zero to be converted to any *enum_type* and to any *nullable_value_type* whose underlying type is an *enum_type*.
 In the latter case the conversion is evaluated by converting to the underlying *enum_type* and wrapping the result ([§9.3.11](types.md#9311-nullable-value-types)).

+### §implicit-interpolated-string-conversions Implicit interpolated string conversions

+An implicit interpolated string conversion permits an *interpolated_string_expression* (§interpolated-string-expressions) to be converted to `System.IFormattable` or `System.FormattableString` (which implements `System.IFormattable`).
+When this conversion is applied, a string value is not composed from the interpolated string.
+Instead an instance of `System.FormattableString` is created, as further described in §interpolated-string-expressions.

 ### 11.2.5 Implicit nullable conversions